Green Heart Schools Future BNE Challenge - World Science Festival Brisbane 2017

 The event was held live at The Courier-Mail Piazza, South Bank Parklands on Friday 24 March 2017 for over 500 students.
 Dr Karl Kruszelnicki, renowned Australian TV personality and science communicator, welcomed participants to the program.

 The challenge is linked to the Australian Curriculum and Science, Technology, Engineering and Mathematics (STEM) education.

 Future BNE Challenge prizes

-There are six additional prizes for six categories with prizes for each category valued at $1000.
+Schools in Brisbane City Council Local Government area could also win one of six additional prizes for six categories with prizes for each category valued at $1000.

 Prize terms and conditions

 Be sure to take advantage of the extra learning activities delivered on the day by Council’s engagement partners - Queensland Urban Utilities, Seqwater, Ocean Life Education and Nature Play Queensland.

 If you would like more information about the Green Heart Schools Future BNE Challenge: